GPU vs CPU Inference with Ollama: Performance Guide

 CPU Inference Viability

 Modern CPUs handle smaller models surprisingly well.
-AMD Ryzen 9 7950X and Intel i9-13900K with 32GB+ RAM run 7B models at 15-25 tokens/second—acceptable for development and testing.
+High-end processors like the AMD Ryzen 9 7950X and Intel i9-13900K with 32GB+ RAM can run 7B models at usable speeds for development and testing.
 CPU inference shines for:

 - Privacy-sensitive workloads where GPU telemetry concerns exist